What do you tell yourself is impossible?

 I don’t mean the quite difficult things, like base jumping, becoming a competition-level ballroom dancer, or learning a new language in one week.

 I’m wondering more about the things that you just don’t allow yourself to imagine as possibilities.
+The things that stop you building a flourishing business.

 Sometimes they hide in the places we haven’t travel, the activities we haven’t done, or the way we describe ourselves.

-I’ve done an odd assortment of things in my life, from traveling the world tango dancing, serving on three non-profit boards, working on award-winning fringe theater productions, participating in the U.S. Olympic development program for field hockey, and singing classical music professionally, including solos in cathedrals in New Zealand and Australia of all places.
+I’ve done an odd assortment of things in my life!
+From traveling the world tango dancing, serving on three non-profit boards, working on award-winning fringe theater productions, participating in the U.S. Olympic development program for field hockey, and singing classical music professionally, including solos in cathedrals in New Zealand and Australia of all places.

 It’s a very mixed bag!

-All of those things, however, came out of circumstances I was already in–groups I was a part of, things I did in school, or activities my parents signed me up for.
+All of those things, however, came out of circumstances I was already in.
+Groups I was a part of, things I did in school, or activities my parents signed me up for.
 None of them required me to push myself on my own to do something that felt out of my reach.

 But sometimes, when people hear those things, they ask me, half serious and half in jest, what I haven’t done.